dbRaevn/covid19/pandemic/Datasources.md

 11. Total cases by SA3 Region only provided since 2022
 12. Total deaths only provided since 2022
 13. Cases by age provided as a rate per 100,000 population
 14. Totals since 15th December 2021
 15. Report includes breakdowns of deaths by age and sex, state, detail of cause
 16. Some information requires accessing raw data tables
 17. TAS only provides new admissions for hospital and ICU, not in-Hospital and in-ICU numbers
+18. All data provided in graph form only

 **Changelog:**